kunalagarwal101/Face-Clustering/README.md

 **Arguments:**
 - -i --encodings : The path to the encodings pickle file that we generated in our previous script.
 - -d --jobs : DBSCAN is multithreaded and a parameter can be passed to the constructor containing the number of parallel jobs to run.
 A value of -1 will use all CPUs available (default).
+- -o --output : The path to the clusters of faces.

 **What it does**
 - Loaded the facial encodings data from disk, Organized the data as a NumPy array, Extracted the 128-d encodings from the data , placing them in a list